CuteWaterBeary/UnityMeshSimplifier/README.md

 ### The Unity-generated Visual Studio solution file appears broken

 This can be a problem because of an assembly definition provided with this repository, if you are using Unity 2017.3 or above.
 Make sure that you have the latest version of [Visual Studio Tools for Unity](https://www.visualstudio.com/vs/unity-tools/).
 If you are using Visual Studio 2017, make sure that Visual Studio is up to date and that you have installed the *Game development with Unity* component.
 For other versions of Visual Studio you would have to download a separate installer.
 Please go to the [Microsoft Documentation](https://docs.microsoft.com/en-us/visualstudio/cross-platform/getting-started-with-visual-studio-tools-for-unity) for more information.

-## How to contribute

-Please read [CONTRIBUTING](https://github.com/Whinarn/UnityMeshSimplifier/blob/master/CONTRIBUTING.md) regarding how to contribute.